carbon-language/carbon-lang/docs/project/code_review.md

 When squashing and merging, GitHub tries to generate a description, but it's recommended to use the first comment on the pull request review for the squashed commit description.
-Authors should keep it up-to-date, and reviewers should ask the author to clarify the pull request comment as needed.
+Authors should keep it up-to-date so that reviewers can merge when the change is ready.
+Reviewers shouldn't edit or rewrite this message themselves, and instead ask the author make those changes (possibly with suggestions) just like other parts of the code review.
+It's important that the commit message is one the author is comfortable with when merged.

 ## Resolving an impasse or conflict